-Gerry advocates that the primary responsibility of any aquatic facility manager is to PREVENT incidents; to RECOGNIZE the incident at its onset, as well as its potential; and to safely and effectively RESPOND to and MANAGE the incident, as well as its potential, and he analyzes every case in terms of what was or should have been done to PREVENT the incident; how quickly the incident or its potential was RECOGNIZED; and how effectively the incident, or its potential, was MANAGED.
+Gerry advocates that the primary responsibility of any aquatic facility manager is to PREVENT incidents; to RECOGNIZE the incident at its onset, as well as its potential; and to safely and effectively RESPOND to and MANAGE the incident, as well as its potential.
+He analyzes every case in terms of what was or should have been done to PREVENT it; how quickly the incident or its potential was RECOGNIZED; and how effectively it was MANAGED.

 Complete the form below, or call us at 207-967-8614.

 Gerry has consulted as an expert witness in cases throughout the United States and internationally.
 His expertise and extensive knowledge of drowning situations and aquatics safety provide attorneys with exhibits and meaningful data and and real-life experience to support their case.